haiwen/seafile-admin-docs/manual/deploy/using_sqlite.md

 # Deploying Seafile with SQLite

-> Deploying Seafile with SQLite is deprecated since version 11.0
+> Deploying Seafile with SQLite is no longer supported since version 11.0

 ## Download binary package